12-Day Family Road Trip

 Build in a rest day:

-If your son (or you!) needs a break, turn any Asheville day into a chill day:
+If Ethan (or you!) needs a break, turn any Asheville day into a chill day:

 Rain day plan: